-- Combination reactions – two reactants combine to form a product
+- Combination reaction – two reactants combine to form a product

-- Decomposition reactions – a compound decomposes into two or more products
+- Decomposition reaction – a compound decomposes into two or more products

-- Single-replacement (displacement) reactions – one atom replaces another atom to form two products
+- Single-replacement reaction – one atom replaces another atom to form two products

-- Disproportionation reactions – a decomposition reaction in which the same atom is simultaneously oxidized and removed
+- Disproportionation reaction – a decomposition reaction in which the same atom is simultaneously oxidized and removed

 Common Uses of Redox Reaction in Everyday Life

-Redox reactions have plenty of applications in industry and daily life with many benefits and effects .
+Redox reactions have many applications in industry and daily life, with many benefits and effects .